baeyun/ressheet/README.md

 }
 ```

-I bet you noticed that `new RESS(props, {...})` accepts two parameters, namely: props object and the *RESSheet* object.
+I bet you noticed that `new RESSheet(props, {...})` accepts two parameters, namely: props object and the *RESSheetheet* object.
 I used a class component just for demonstration, however always make sure to use stateless components where possible.
 Anyways, the `<Title />` component could now be used as follows:

 ```html
 <Title>This is an ordinary title</Title>